 It started with programmes.
 Then it progressed to tote bags, then magnets/ badges, then cast albums, then all four, and now it’s mugs (and programmes…and cast albums…obviously).
 But am I a mug alone, or a mug among many when it comes to theatre merchandise?
 I realise that lots of people swiftly pass by when they reach the merch stand; prices are steep and getting steeper, whether at the theatre or at gigs/ concerts.
-I’m a sucker though, and a merch stand is something that I always have to have a snoop at; inevitably coming away with some sort of souvenir.
+I’m a sucker though, and a merch stand is something that I always have to have a snoop at, inevitably coming away with some sort of souvenir.

 Many people settle for a programme and nothing more.
-I have three huge storage boxes crammed with programmes, and in defiance of the naysayers who opined ‘why bother?
+I have huge storage boxes crammed with programmes, and in defiance of the naysayers who opined ‘why bother?
 You won’t look at them again’, every so often, I sit down and flip through a few of them, enjoying looking at the show-stopping moments captured in the pages.

 Well, because I love catching sight of the show name or image emblazoned across that mug, and it makes me smile.
 If it catches my eye on a bad day, it does, cheesily, lift my mood a little.
 It might plant the seed of a jaunty eponymous ditty in my head to help me cope with a horribly early morning; leaving me groggily humming a tune instead of just shivering and scowling.
 It might prompt a great conversation when handed to a guest during a long- awaited catch-up; or the friend who was there for that show can enjoy reminiscing with you.
 If I’m having a lonesome cuppa, I might indulge in an extended trip down memory lane- which might even progress to popping the cast album on.
-Sure, I’d think about them at some point, but probably not so much without the help of my kitchen cupboard contents!
+Sure, I’d think about the shows I’ve seen at some point, but probably not so much without the help of my kitchen cupboard contents!

 I think we need our memories of great theatre to last.
-Theatre is so expensive these days, and West End shows pretty much always make me leave vowing to return; then my bank card shrieks ‘NO!’ at me and I’m left with just memories… So for me, the mugs and all the rest of it keep the memories alive when I can’t return to a show, or even see anything new.
+Theatre is so expensive these days, and West End shows pretty much always make me leave vowing to return.
+Then my bank card shrieks ‘NO!’ at me and I’m left with just memories… So for me, the mugs and all the rest of it keep the memories alive when I can’t return to a show, or even see anything new.
 Plus, what about when I’m a octogenarian and getting a bit dotty, with a failing memory?
-‘Well you must have seen Phantom of the Opera, Granny, look, you’ve got the mug’…’oh yes dear, I remember now; I remember a wonderfully gothic river set…’ Cue Streisand, ‘Mem’ries…’ and…perfection!
+‘Well you must have seen Phantom of the Opera, Granny, look, you’ve got the mug’…’oh yes dear, I remember now; I remember a wonderfully gothic river…’ Cue Streisand, ‘Mem’ries…’ and…perfection!

 Note: this post was originally written for OnStage Blog, and the original can be found here.